jshodd/academic-kickstart/content/authors/jshodd/_index.md

 ---

 I'm an engineer at heart who likes to build things, break things, and build things that break things.
 I started my career working in a devops shop and carry those mentalities with me as I venture further into the Security industry.
 I'm currently a Security Engineer and work on anything ranging from building automation and threat assessment tooling for over 200 AWS accounts to assisting with PCI compliance penetration tests.
-I have a strong passion for Offensive Security and am actively working towards my OSCP as well as gaining real world experience while at work.
-For a look at what I'm working on check out my [Wiki](https://wiki.jacobshodd.com).
+I have a strong passion for Security and have recently obtained my OSCP certification from Offensive Security.
+I'm always looking to learn more about security in my free time, whether that be Capture the Flags, Reverse Engineering, AppSec, etc. For a look at what I'm working on check out my new [Wiki](https://wiki.jacobshodd.com).
+It may be a bit sparse at the moment, but I'll be adding content as I work on new projects.